charleslf2/visionner/README.md

 # visionner
-Visionner is a image dataset  toolkit
+Visionner , your image dataset toolkit

 #### Purpose of the package
-+ The purpose of this package is to provide machine learning engineer a image dataset toolkit
++ The purpose of this package is to help machine learning engineer, Import , Normalize, Save, Open,  etc. Their image dataset more easly.

 ### Warning

 Since Visionner still in alpha and under heavy development , expect to see many changes in the near futures.

 #### Features

 + Convert image folder into numpy array
 + Import a dataset for unsupervised learning tasks
 + Import a dataset for supervised learning tasks